 Fortunately, a lot of devices have the ‘slots’ properly tagged depending on the different functions they provide.

 The positioning of the speakers is crucial and depends on the room layout.
-Then, combining the audio system with a video system to create a media room system requires its own tips that we encourage you to also learn if that’s your personal case.
+Then, combining the audio system with a video system to create a media room system requires its tips that we encourage you also to learn if that’s your case.

-Placement of the projection screen and the projector is important when installing an audio system and applicable if the audio system will be integrated with a video system.
+Placement of the projection screen and the projector is prominent when installing an audio system and applicable if the sound system will be integrated with a video system.

-Do not know what a video system is? basic installation of a video system can be a projection screen with a projector or television.
+Do not know what a video system is?
+An entry-level installation of a video system can be a projection screen with a projector or television.

-While these really are not excessively complex installations you will be blown away by the number of people who do not know if they want to have their sound system integrated with a TV installation using a low profile TV mount or a projector screen with a projector.
+These are not complex installations.
+You will be blown away by the number of people who do not know if they want to have their sound system integrated with a TV installation using a low profile TV mount or a projector screen with a projector.

 If the audio system is installed and a flat-screen television will be used as a video display, we highly recommend you to hire your local av company to get the TV installation professionally done.